 One person then should compile all the information into one budget.

 Review by Budget Committee:

-This budget should then be reviewed and revised regularly to ensure that it conforms to changing trends.
+This budget should be reviewed and revised regularly to ensure it conforms to changing trends.
 E.g. If inflation rises steadily, then the expenditure items should be revised to meet current prices.

 2 State What The Benefits Of Setting Budgets Can Be

 The following are the benefits of setting budget:

 With a well-drafted budget in place a business would be able to compare its budgeted figures with the actual figures to ensure find out if the result is favourable or adverse.